pepopowitz/your-first-react-app-exercises/README.md

 ## Common issues

-https://github.com/expo/expo/issues/854 - install watchman on macs if fsevents error; sometimes homebrew fails to link the keg because of permissions, and that can be resolved by manually linking.
+### `fsevents`/`watchman` error on Mac

+You might need to manually install watchman on a Mac.
+Do this with homebrew (brew install watchman).

+Even after installing, sometimes it seems to fail at linking.
+You might need to do this manually, too (`brew link watchman`).

+A possibly related issue is here - https://github.com/expo/expo/issues/854.